Configurability

 # A migration helper for your specific ORM

 Custom agents run outside the pipeline.
-They can read ana.json, load skills via frontmatter, and use any Claude Code tool — but they don't produce pipeline artifacts or proof chain entries.
+They can read ana.json, load skills via frontmatter, and use their platform's tools — but they don't produce pipeline artifacts or proof chain entries.
 To gate work between stages, invoke your custom agent manually between Plan and Build (or any two stages).
 It can read .ana/plans/active/{slug}/ to inspect the spec and contract.

 Store team config in ana.json